 The uterus is briefly contaminated with bacteria at the time of insertion, but an infection rarely results.
 IUD strings do not provide access for bacteria.
 An IUD increases the risk of a pelvic infection only during the first month of use.
 If an infection develops, it is treated with antibiotics.
 The IUD can be left in place unless the infection persists after treatment.

 Bleeding and pain are the main reasons that women have an IUD removed, accounting for more than half of all removals before the usual replacement time.
 The copper IUD increases the amount of menstrual bleeding and may cause cramps.
 NSAIDs can usually relieve the cramps.
-Levonorgestrel-releasing IUDs reduce the amount of menstrual bleeding, and after 1 year, menstrual bleeding stops completely in about 6% of women who use the 3-year IUD and in 20% of women who use a 5-year IUD.
+Levonorgestrel-releasing IUDs cause irregular bleeding during the first several months after insertion.
+But then after 1 year, menstrual bleeding stops completely in up to 20% of women.

 Typically, IUDs are expelled in fewer than 5% of women during the first year after insertion, often during the first few weeks.
 Sometimes a woman does not notice the expulsion.
 Plastic strings are attached to the IUD so that if she wishes, a woman can check every so often to make sure that the IUD is still in place.
 However, a woman typically has bleeding or pain if an IUD is expelled or is in the wrong position.
 If another IUD is inserted after one has been expelled, it usually stays in place.
 If doctors suspect that the IUD has been expelled, women must use another form of birth control until the problem is resolved.